allenai/allennlp/tutorials/getting_started/training_and_evaluating.md

 2017-08-23 19:49:26,228 - INFO - allennlp.commands.evaluate - accuracy3: 0.9681496714651151
 ```

-There is also a command line option to use a GPU, if you have one.
+There is also a command line option to use a GPU (`--cuda-device`), if you have one.

 ### Making Predictions